Edwardsleo/cisco-kubeflow-starter-pack/apps/computer-vision/object-detection/onprem/pipeline/README.md

 ##### How to access the dynamic mAP chart

 * The chart can be accessed only during the execution of the training component.
-Start your running the object detection pipeline and wait to reach the beginning of training component execution.
+Start running the object detection pipeline and wait reach till the training component execution begins.
 Sample dynamical mAP chart as shown below.

 ![Object Detection Pipeline](pictures/25-map-chart.png)